balena-io/balena-sdk-python/DOCUMENTATION.md

 ### Function: start_os_update(uuid_or_id, target_os_version) ⇒ <code>HUPStatusResponse</code>

 Start an OS update on a device.

+If using run_detached option, monitor progress with device.get() --
+status, provisioning_state and provisioning_progress entries.

 #### Args:
     uuid_or_id (Union[str, int]): device uuid (string) or id (int).